 Better Than Sex Cake

-Of course, the irony is that none of would find out for a good many years that this cake is not, in fact, better than sex.
+Of course, the irony is that I wouldn’t find out for a good many years that this cake is not, in fact, better than sex.
 Some of my high school friends still might not get it…

 For caramel sauce: